 6. Put Together a Dialogue

-We have a pretty good blog describing how you can put together a dialogue from a news lesson on the fly.
-In addition, we also have other blogs sharing the usefulness of dialogues.
+We have a pretty good blog describing how you can put together dialogue from a news lesson on the fly.
+In addition, we also have other blogs sharing the use of dialogues.
 However, for our example, what could we do?

 We can try something like this: